eclab/grains/info/grains.md

 Mozzi makes a lot of noise about its (very limited) fixed-point arithmetic package as a way to get much of the value of floating-point arithmetic with much less computational cost.
 But fixed-point arithmetic is really simple.
 It's just integer arithmetic where you imagine your integers as being some power of two times your decimal (or fractional) values.

 For example, let's say you need two decimals worth of precision (100).
 The power of two that encompasses that is 7 bits or 128.
 So let's do 128.
-In this case if you have a 16-bit number, you have 9 bits left, or 512.
-So your biggest value is 512 + 127/128 or just below 513.
+In this case if you have a 16-bit number, you have 9 bits left for the integer portion, or 512.
+So your biggest value is 511 + 127/128 or just below 512.

 So how do you do this?
 Let's say you have 92.42.
 You convert it to your fixed-point number as: